antononcube/Raku-LLM-Functions/README-work.md

 ### Positional arguments

-Here we make a LLM function with function-prompt:
+Here we make a LLM function with a function-prompt:

 ```perl6
 my &func2 = llm-function({"How many $^a can fit inside one $^b?"}, llm-evaluator => 'palm');